ogjex/d2neverdies/d2nd-docs/docs/recent.md

 - Additional Vines stat can now be granted through Nature items (primarily Druid Pelts but also certain Unique Rings)
 - Carrion Vine now both recovers life and mana
 - Solar Creeper now deals fire damage on attack and as a fire aura pulse instead of recovering mana
-- Spirit of Barbs now grant 100% defense aura and PDR (similar to Defiance Aura) to make it more useful
+- Spirit of Barbs now grant additional 100% defense aura to make it more useful
 - Additional Totems stat can now be granted through Spirit items (primarily Druid Pelts but also certain Unique Rings)
-- Cooldowns removed from most elemental attacks
+- Cooldowns removed from Volcano and Molten Boulder
 - Ravens now deal cold damage
 - Bear and Wolf Summons now synergise with Werebear and Werewolf (pack leader, GO!)
 -

--->

 ## v1.2.0 - Pets and Peeves